 We are very proud our speakers get better and better each time!
 Today was a great meeting with three pathways speeches and great Table topic session!
 Ryan, who delivered a great speech on how Media exaggerates negative news, won the best speaker title!
 Paul- who evaluated Ryan on his speech, gave a very informative feedback and took the best evaluator title!
 Anthony Boboe- was the best table topic speaker of the day!
 Welcome the winners!

 Our last meeting was a very good one!
 More than that- it was a great one!
-Not only did we have fun and good time spending, we also had a very informative session.
-We have learned more about the importance of sleep, the reasons why people achieve success in live , the way telephone damages our lives and found out about Jack’s interesting proffesion.
-Our meetings is not just Toastmaster- we are a great team cheering up each other and creating an unique warm and welcoming atmosphere!
+Not only did we have fun and good time spending, but we also had a very informative session.
+We have learned more about the importance of sleep, the reasons why people achieve success in life, the way telephone damages our lives and found out about Jack’s interesting profession.
+Our meetings are not just Toastmaster- we are a great team cheering up each other and creating a uniquely warm and welcoming atmosphere!

 What a fantastic experience especially for those who became a member of the committee for the first time!
 Congrats to our new committee team: Zsuzsanna- President, Ajeet- VPE, Aparna-VPE, Ryan- VPM, Diana- VPPR.
 We will do a great job together!
 Thank you as well to all our predecessors who did a proper handover and an extraordinary job last year: 19 new members and 9 points out of 10 for the club- this is a fantastic result- don’t you agree?